Char1iee/NBA_Odds_Analysis/README.md

 The year/season during which the game took place

 ### team:
-The team on which the bet is being placed
+The team on which the bet is being placed.
+There are 32 unique teams.

 ### home/visitor:
 Boolean value that represents whether the team on which the bet is placed, is playing at their homeground, or is visiting their opponent.